 M.A. in Rehabilitation Counseling

 Our Rehabilitation Counseling M.A. is designed to meet the needs of working professionals.
-About half of the required courses are completed online, with the other half offered on campus in the late afternoon and evening.
-On-campus courses are presented in three-hour blocks, so students need only come to campus once a week.
+Required courses can be completed online, or on-campus.
+On-campus courses are offered in a hybrid format where students can attend online or in-person.
 Elective courses can be taken either online or on-campus.
-Typically, the program can be completed in two academic years, including one summer.
+Typically, the program can be completed in two to three academic years, including summers.